powergun/hsFP/monadreader/README.md

   MonadIO; can recover some purity (compensating IO and Ref)

 **in haskell, we'd rather face compile time rather than runtime pain!**

+ReaderT has a huge advantage over the other three transformers
+listed: it has no mutable state.
+It's simply a convenient manner of passing an extra parameter to all functions.
+And even if that parameter contains mutable references, that parameter itself is fully immutable.